 It is my prayer that you will have found something in these pages to encourage and guide your spiritual quest.
 The practices described are means of grace, paths to the food and drink we crave in our immost being.
 God can use them to nourish us.
-Together they offer a true soul feast.
+Together they offer a rrue soul feast.
 Since you cannot indulge in a feast all at once, but only in courses and over time, I trust you will choose and savor each food for the unique nourishment and delight it can give.
 Resist the temptation to be greedy at this table.

-O. Begin!
-Fix some part of every day for private exercises. . . .
+O, Begin!
+Fix some part of every day for private exercises. . .
 Whether you like it or no, read and pray daily.
-It is for your life, there is no other way: else you will be a trifter all your else you will be a trifter all your days. . . .
+It is for your life; there is no other way: else you will be a trifler all your adays. . . .
 Do justice to your own soul; give it time and means to grow.
 Do not starve yourself any longer.
-John Wesley
+Iohn Wesley